ArkThis/AHA_ObjectWorld/AHA-Features.md

 This requires to know the specification of each format that one wants to support (they pile up over time), and this has to be done again and again for each new format or version or variant of a new (media) file format being released.

 Now imagine all metadata (descriptive or technical) would actually be on the Object file system layer.
-The MoDO can be queried for all its metadata field as easily, and naturally as reading its filename or folder position before.
+The Object can be queried for all its metadata field as easily, and naturally as reading its filename or folder position before.

 Then the actual difference between 2 audio formats would be most likely: